wavemotion-dave/A8DS/readme.md

 A8DS emulates a Real-Time clock mostly used for SpartaDOS X.

 Cartridge support was added with A8DS 3.1 and later.
-You can load .CAR and .ROM files (using the XEX button).
+You can load .CAR and .ROM files (using the XEX/CAR button on the main screen).

 The following cartridge layouts are supported:
-* Standard 4K, 8K and 16K
+* Standard 2K, 4K, 8K and 16K
 * OSS two chip 16KB, OSS 8K
 * Williams 32K and 64K
+* Blizzard 4K, 16K and 32K
 * XEGS/SwXEGS 32K up to 1MB
 * MegaCart 16K up to 1MB
 * Atarimax 128K and 1MB